dominickdelucia/AISE_userstudy/README.txt

 then it worked).
 The CodeXGLUE instructions for utilizing this code can be found here: https://github.com/microsoft/CodeXGLUE/tree/main/Code-Code/CodeCompletion-token

+*** NOTE: Had to remove CodeCompletion-token from this github push, too many filees and files were too large.
+Can refer to the above link, but this was a dead end for me and not actually used in the user study.

-** Thanks Professor for teaching this course.
-I enjoyed learning from you.
+~ Thanks Professor for teaching this course.
+I enjoyed learning from you. ~